 So, while you’ll begin to feel hot and sweaty in both a traditional and infrared sauna, the latter is only meant to work at lower room temperatures.
 This means that sauna bathers can spend a much longer time in an infrared sauna.

 Traditional saunas have much higher humidity than infrared saunas.
-This is because the steam released by the steam generator or hot rocks create a more humid atmosphere.
+This is because the steam released by the steam generator or hot rocks creates a more humid atmosphere.
 Of course, traditional saunas boast additional benefits that are linked to their increased humidity levels, including cleansing your pores and promoting better sleep.

-Infrared saunas are much less humid than a traditional saunas.
+Infrared saunas are much less humid than a traditional sauna.
 This is because the room is not heating through steam, but rather through the infrared heating element.
 While some sauna bathers may prefer the humidity of a traditional sauna, both types are geared towards the same common goal.
 So, when it comes to humidity levels, it’s all about your personal preference.

 Regardless of the humidity levels, both sauna types will induce sweating and subsequently give off various health and wellness benefits.